elixir-lang/elixir/README.md

 Guards only supports arithmetic operators on numbers, comparison operators and the following boolean operators: `or`, `orelse`, `and`, `andalso` and `not`.

-## Dynamic Dispatch, Reflection, Metaprogramming and Method Missing
+## Dynamic Dispatch and Metaprogramming

 Elixir allows you to dynamically dispatch methods: